einari/Grpc.Core.M1/README.md

 The purpose of this project is to provide a prebuilt version of the needed native **.dylib** for  M1 CPUs when using the legacy [C# Grpc library](https://www.nuget.org/packages/Grpc.Core).

+> Important: You should only use this if you're depending on the legacy version v1.46.x of Grpc.Core.
-The future of Grpc and C# is described [here](https://grpc.io/blog/grpc-csharp-future/).
+> The future of Grpc and C# is described [here](https://grpc.io/blog/grpc-csharp-future/) and the Grpc.Core library is
+> deprecated and the maintenance period will possibly be ended in October 2024.

 ## Building a new lib